muziejus/javascripting-english-major/2-calculator.md

 </section>
 <section id="javascript-as-a-calculator">
-## Using JavaScript as a Calculator
+## Using JavaScript as a calculator

 You learned a comparison operator in the previous section, `===`, and you’ll learn a few more in this section.
 You’ll also learn all five arithmetic